When Are CT Scans, MRIs, and X-rays Used?

 How to Request a CT Scan, MRI, or X-Ray in Singapore

-Do you think that you might need a CT scan, MRI, or x-ray in Singapore?
+Do you think that you might need a CT scan, MRI, or X-ray in Singapore?
 If you have any reason to believe that you need an exam, don’t delay!
 Timing is everything in successful detection and treatment.
-If you are confused, feel free to check out the differences between physiotherapy and orthopaedic surgery, or differences between chiropractors, osteopaths, and physiotherapists to ensure you get the right help for your injuries.
+If you are confused, feel free to check out the differences between physiotherapy and orthopaedic surgery, or the differences between chiropractors, osteopaths, and physiotherapists to ensure you get the right help for your injuries.

 If you’d like to find us directly, visit one of our clinics below:

-Singapore 228510
+Singapore 248649

 Mount Alvernia Hospital